leonelluiscorado/GEDI-Pipeline/README.md

 ### Virtual Environment

-1. Create a new [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) with a name and path of your choice by running `python3 -m venv <PATH-TO-ENV>/<NAME>`
+1. Create a new [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) with name `gedi-pipeline` by running `python3 -m venv ~/venvs/gedi-pipeline`
-2. Activate the newly created environment by `source <PATH-TO-ENV>/bin/activate` (Check that python points to the new environment with `which python3` or `which pip` after activating, it should print something like: `..<PATH-TO-ENV>/<NAME>/bin/python`)
+2. Activate the newly created environment by `source ~/venvs/gedi-pipeline/bin/activate` (Check that python points to the new environment with `which python3` or `which pip` after activating, it should print something like: `../venvs/gedi-pipeline/bin/python`)
 3. Install all the required packages for the pipeline to work with `python3 -m pip install -r requirements.txt`

 ### Usage with Anaconda / Mamba

 You may create a Conda/Mamba environment specifically for this project, requiring a few extra steps than creating a venv.
 1. Install [Anaconda](https://docs.anaconda.com/free/anaconda/install/) or [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) (If installing on Windows, check the `Add to PATH environment variable` to work on a command-line interface).
-2. Create a new conda environment with pip installed by `conda create --name <NAME> python=3.12 pip` (or switch `conda` with `mamba` if Mambaforge is installed).
+2. Create a new conda environment called `gedi-pipeline` with pip installed by running `conda create --name gedi-pipeline python=3.12 pip` (or switch `conda` with `mamba` if Mambaforge is installed).
-3. Activate the newly created environment with `conda activate <NAME>` or `mamba activate <NAME>` and check if python points to the activated environment path with `which python3`
+3. Activate the newly created environment with `conda activate gedi-pipeline` or `mamba activate gedi-pipeline` and check if python points to the activated environment path with `which python3`
-4. Update the existing environment with `environment.yml` provided in the repository with `conda env update --file environment.yml`.
+4. Update the existing environment with `environment.yml` provided in the repository with `conda env update -f environment.yml`.
 Be patient, it should take a while.

 ## Executing the Pipeline script